warimap/alx-low_level_programming/0x0C-more_malloc_free/README.md

 | `100-realloc.c` | Reallocates a memory block using `malloc` and `free` |
 | `101-mul.c` | Multiplies two positive numbers |

+# ANSWERS

+The following link contains answers given for each task and  are explained in depth.
+<a href="https://docs.google.com/document/d/1lYvAwHDIyxXTiBLC30neRHtwQC0-QEsLHXB9IIW2HDE/edit?usp=sharing">DOCUMENT CONTAINING EXPLAINED ANSWERS</a>